keyboardDrummer/Miksilo/docs/index.md

 {% include home-banner.html %}

 Blender is a [language workbench](https://en.wikipedia.org/wiki/Language_workbench), which is a tool to construct programming languages.
-An important part of these tools is that they often define one or several _metalanguages_, which are used to define (parts of) a language.
+Blender let's you create languages quickly, by building on top of existing languages.

 Language construction is notoriously hard, and these days involves not just writing a compiler or interpreter, but also tooling to include in an [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 Language workbenches make language design accessible to a larger audience; they allow writing more [domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language), and prototyping new languages.